 - a.
-In order to maximise opportunities for Swindon's community to comment on and influence growth and change in the Borough, good communication between the Borough Council, local community, and developers will be maintained through: - engagement and consultation in the preparation of Development Plans, Masterplans, Supplementary Planning Documents and in determining Planning Applications; - encouraging pre-application discussions between developers and the local community; and, - ensuring that the Borough Council's decision making process is transparent and with reasons for decisions communicated effectively.
+In order to maximise opportunities for Swindon Borough's communities to comment on and influence growth and change in the Borough, good communication between the Borough Council, local community, and developers will be maintained through: - engagement and consultation in the preparation of Development Plans, Masterplans, Supplementary Planning Documents and in determining planning applications; - encouraging pre-application discussions between developers and the local community; and, - ensuring that the Borough Council's decision making process is transparent and with reasons for decisions communicated effectively. - The production of non-statutory community plans by Parish Councils and other recognised organisations representative of the local community will be supported where possible to help ensure objectives, priorities and policies are broadly aligned with those of this Plan.

-- b.
-The production of non-statutory community plans by Parish Councils and other recognised organisations representative of the local community will be supported where possible to help ensure objectives, priorities and policies are broadly aligned with those of this Plan. - c.
-The preparation of statutory Neighbourhood Plans and Neighbourhood Development Orders by designated Neighbourhood Forums will be supported in accordance with the Council's Neighbourhood Planning Protocol and the requirements of local planning authorities set by the Localism Act 2011 and accompanying Regulations. - d.
-Should Neighbourhood Plans and / or Neighbourhood Development Orders not be commenced to bring forward sufficient allocations of local housing development in conformity with this Plan, or sufficient developer proposals for such housing development not have been approved within the first five years of the plan period, the Borough Council will seek to identify such sites through further separate site specific development plan allocations. - 5.1435.149 There are 14 parishes, 13 with an elected Parish Council and one with an annual parish meeting and Highworth Town Council, within the Borough, which have a local democratic role and also provide and manage a number of local facilities.
+- c.
+The preparation of statutory Neighbourhood Plans and Neighbourhood Development Orders by designated Neighbourhood Forums will be supported in accordance with the Council's Neighbourhood Planning Protocol and the requirements of Local Planning Authorities set by the Localism Act 2011 and accompanying Regulations. - d.
+Should Neighbourhood Plans and / or Neighbourhood Development Orders not be commenced to bring forward sufficient allocations of local housing development in conformity with this Plan, or sufficient developer proposals for such housing development not have been approved within the first five years of the plan period, the Borough Council will seek to identify such sites through further separate site specific development plan allocations any subsequent DPDs. .

+- 5.149 There are 14 parishes, 13 with an elected Parish Council and one with an annual parish meeting and Highworth Town Council, within the Borough, which have a local democratic role and also provide and manage a number of local facilities.
 The Parish and Town Councils provide a focus for engagement within their communities.
-There are also a large number of Community and Resident Groups. - 5.1445.150 It is important to take account of the needs and aspirations of those diverse communities that cross administrative boundaries. - 5.1455.151 The Borough Council and its partners are also promoting new ways of working.
+There are also a large number of Community and Resident Groups. - 5.150 It is important to take account of the needs and aspirations of those diverse communities that cross administrative boundaries. - 5.151 The Borough Council and its partners are also promoting new ways of working.
 This is about providing the best and most cost effective service possible for our communities by changing how we work, where we work and how we use technology.

-- 5.1465.152 Localities, Parish and Town Councils, and Community Groups will be encouraged to prepare community-led plans to establish, prioritise and help deliver the improvements needed in their area.
-Where the community or neighbourhood action plans are founded on full local consultation and engagement and where they do not conflict with the Local Development Framework, these Plans will be accorded weight as a material consideration in the determination of planning applications. - 5.1475.153 Through the Community Participation events, the need for better communication in relation to planning applications and decisions was highlighted. - 5.1485.154 In line with the Statement of Community Involvement. developers shall be encouraged to undertake public consultation on development proposals. - 5.1495.155 Neighbourhood governance arrangements shall be encouraged to provide a focus for community action.
+5.152 Localities, Parish and Town Councils, and Community Groups will be encouraged to prepare community-led plans to establish, prioritise and help deliver the improvements needed in their area.
+Where the community or neighbourhood action plans are founded on full local consultation and engagement and where they do not conflict with the Local Development Framework, these Plans will be accorded weight as a material consideration in the determination of planning applications.

+- 5.153 Through the Community Participation events, the need for better communication in relation to planning applications and decisions was highlighted. - 5.154 In line with the Statement of Community Involvement. developers shall be encouraged to undertake public consultation on development proposals. - 5.155 Neighbourhood governance arrangements shall be encouraged to provide a focus for community action.

-- Shaping Your Community Report (2011) - Swindon Borough Statement of Community Involvement (2007) - Swindon Sustainable Neighbourhoods Study (2009)
+- 5.156 Key evidence base documents include: - Shaping Your Community Report (2011); - Swindon Borough Statement of Community Involvement (2007); - Swindon Borough Statement of Community Involvement in Planning (2013); and - Swindon Sustainable Neighbourhoods Study (2009).

-- 5.1515.157 Effective management of development will be achieved through the applications of the policy and through:
+- 5.157 Effective management of development will be achieved through the applications of the policy and through:

 - Neighbourhood Plans; and

 - Site Allocations DPD.

-Appendix 1
+Any subsequent DPDs

-Saved Policies of Swindon Borough Local Plan 2011 proposed to be superseded by the Swindon Borough Local Plan 2026 Pre-Submission Draft
+Appendix 1: Saved Policies of Swindon Borough Local Plan 2011 proposed to be superseded by the Swindon Borough Local Plan 2026 Pre-Submission Draft